bitfoundation/bitplatform/docs/bit-server-introduction/data-access.md

 public MyAppDbContext(IAppEnvironmentProvider appEnvironmentProvider, IDbContextObjectsProvider dbContextCreationOptionsProvider)
         : base(appEnvironmentProvider.GetActiveAppEnvironment().GetConfig<string>("AppConnectionString"), dbContextCreationOptionsProvider)
 {
-     // This constructor has better performance, provides implicit unit of work, etc. And it is automatically used by bit framework while processing requests etc.
+     // This constructor has better performance, provides implicit unit of work, etc. And it is automatically used by bit platform while processing requests etc.
 }
 ```

-If you've got a complex scenario, simply drops us an [issue on github](https://github.com/bitfoundation/bitframework/issues) or ask a question on [stackoverflow](https://stackoverflow.com/questions/tagged/bit-framework).
+If you've got a complex scenario, simply drops us an [issue on github](https://github.com/bitfoundation/bitplatform/issues) or ask a question on [stackoverflow](https://stackoverflow.com/questions/tagged/bit-framework).

 ## Bit repository specific methods